atulkrishnathakur/django_proj_env1/README.md

 # How to use git and github
 1. clone the repository from github.com in other location
 2. copy the .git folder and README.md file and paste it in root directory of your python project
-3. set personal access token if token not set (click the profile icon from right top corner > setting > Developer Settings > personal access token > Generate new token
+3. click the profile icon from right top corner > setting > Developer Settings > personal access token > Generate new token ##set personal access token if token not set
-4. set the token in url (moonjdoob@atul-Lenovo-G570:~/pythonprojects/mydjango/django_vir_env1_proj$ git remote set-url origin https://ghp_qyPE2VCh8EqXlUkM7r0T2X@github.com/atulkrishnathakur/django_proj_env1.git)
+4. moonjdoob@atul-Lenovo-G570:~/pythonprojects/mydjango/django_vir_env1_proj$ git remote set-url origin https://ghp_qyPE2VCh8EqXlUkM7r0T2X@github.com/atulkrishnathakur/django_proj_env1.git ###set the token in url
 5. now you push your changes on github

 # How to create app
-1. (django_vir_env1) moonjdoob@atul-Lenovo-G570:~/pythonprojects/mydjango/django_vir_env1_proj$ python3.9 manage.py startapp admin
+1. (django_vir_env1) moonjdoob@atul-Lenovo-G570:~/pythonprojects/mydjango/django_vir_env1_proj$ python3.9 manage.py startapp myadmin
-2. add "admin" app in setting.py file
+2. add "myadmin" app in setting.py file

-   # Application definition
+   #Application definition

 INSTALLED_APPS = [
     'django.contrib.admin',